-My ongoing research investigates the conservation and food security implications of interactions between large- and small-scale fisheries, drawing on interdisciplinary methods from both the natural and social sciences and emphasizing applied research with tangible conservation outcomes.
-My Ph.D. research in the Conservation Action Lab Ecology and Evolutionary Biology at UC Santa Cruz centered on oceanic sharks and rays, utilizing genomics, policy analysis, and participatory social science to examine the impacts of industrial fishing on these species and collaboratively develop solutions to protect these highly threatened species.
+My ongoing research investigates the impacts of industrial fishing on biodiversity and human communities, drawing on interdisciplinary quantitative methods from both the natural and social sciences.
+My Ph.D. research at the Conservation Action Lab in the Ecology and Evolutionary Biology at UC Santa Cruz centered on oceanic sharks and rays, utilizing genomics, policy analysis, and participatory social science to examine the impacts of industrial tuna fishing on these highly threatened species and collaboratively develop solutions to protect them.
 This work led to the co-founding of Mobula Conservation, a non-profit organization dedicated to the research and conservation of manta and devil rays in the Eastern Pacific Ocean and beyond.

 I am the Executive Director and co-founder of FieldFutures, a program that trains field scientists and teams to prevent gender-based harassment and assault in scientific fieldwork settings.
 FieldFutures has trained thousands of participants across five continents and is rapidly growing, driving real-world impact for equity and justice in science and society.